Pictured above: Beach picnic one week after adopting my dog, Eevee. Photo Credit: Memory captured by my friends, Jordyn and Alexandra.

-Much of my own life has been an attempt to respond to the questions:
+Much of my own life has been a quest towards understanding:

 Who am I, and how did I get here?